Nomura, Credit Suisse warn on losses after Archegos share dump

 Investors and analysts cited blocks of Viacom and Discovery shares being put in the market on Friday for likely exacerbating the decline in those stocks.
 Viacom was also downgraded by Wells Fargo on Friday.

 A person at Archegos who answered the phone on Saturday declined to comment.
-Archegos was founded by Bill Hwang, who founded and ran Tiger Asia from 2001 to 2012, when he renamed it Archegos Capital and made it a family office, according to a page capture here of the fund's website.
+Hwang, who founded Archegos and ran Tiger Asia from 2001 to 2012, renamed it Archegos Capital and made it a family office, according to a page capture here of the fund's website.
 Tiger Asia was a Hong Kong-based fund here that sought to profit on bets on securities in Asia.

-Prior to starting Tiger Asia, Hwang was an equity analyst for Tiger Management according to Archegos' website here.
-Tiger Management, run by Julian Robertson, was a hugely successful hedge fund, which returned investor money and shut here in 2000.

 Hwang in 2012 settled here insider trading charges by the U.S. Securities and Exchange Commission according to a press release here at the time.
 He and his firms at the time agreed to pay $44 million to settle, according to the release.